akormous/software-engineering-resources/JWT101/README.md

 Ex.
 Single-sign on

 ### Information Exchange
-Securely transmitting informatino between parties, because JWTs can be signed using public/private key pairs - you can be sure the senders are who they say they are.
-Additionally, as the signature is calculated using the header and the payload, you can also verify that the content hasn't neem tampered with.
+Securely transmitting information between parties, because JWTs can be signed using public/private key pairs - you can be sure the senders are who they say they are.
+Additionally, as the signature is calculated using the header and the payload, you can also verify that the content hasn't been tampered with.

 ## JWT Structure
 It consists of 3 parts separated by dots (`.`):